 The lands of Ceglie, in the Brindisi area, have for centuries been dedicated to the production of almonds, whose flour is used to make this delicious biscuit, protected by Slow Food.
 Stuffed with cherry or grape jam, strictly local, this fragrant sweet can be enjoyed in its simplicity or covered with a sugar and cocoa icing.

-Events to taste Puglia food specialities
+Events to taste Pugliese food

 Here are some events not to be missed, to taste typical Apulian food during your visit: